gavinsalam/two-body-cuts/README.md

 Various examples are provided:

-- [code/example1.cc](code/example1.cc): shows simple usage, given the kinematics for each of two decay products
+- [code/example1.cc](code/example1.cc): shows simple usage of the cuts, given the kinematics for each of two decay products.
+The cuts themselves are available through the [code/TwoBodyCuts.hh](code/TwoBodyCuts.hh) file, and are in the `tbc` namespace.

 - [code/example2.cc](code/example2.cc): illustrates a Monte Carlo
   calculation of the acceptance for specific Higgs kinematics, with the